detroit-labs/katalon-mobile-util/README.md

-# katalonsupport
+# katalon-mobile-util
-Support library to make mobile UI testing in Katalon easier.
+[Katalon Studio](https://www.katalon.com/) is an IDE that provides a unified way to test UI for mobile and web. **katalon-mobile-util** is a library of utilities to make mobile UI testing in Katalon Studio easier.

 ## Prerequisites